utelecon/utelecon.github.io/en/oc/index.md

 A web conference system used in most “simultaneous interactive” classes.

 {% include procedures/en/zoom.html %}

-### Webex
-{:#webex}

-This is a web conferencing system used for some “simultaneous interactive” classes.
-The system is rarely used, so you can work on it when you need it.
-Please refer to [Webex page](/en/webex/) for details.

 ### ECCS Cloud Email (Google Workspace)
 {:#google}